-Mr. Abdullatif Abdullah Al-Shalash (Managing Director)
+Mr. Abdullatif Abdullah Al Shalash (Managing Director)

-Mr. Al Shalash is the managing director of Dar Al-Arkan.
+Mr. Abdullatif Abdullah Al Shalash is the managing director of Dar Al-Arkan.
 He is a Saudi national and has been with Dar Al-Arkan since its inception.
 Mr. Al Shalash holds a bachelor's degree in organisation leadership and supervision from Purdue University, Indiana, USA and an MBA from Findlay University, Ohio, USA.
 He is also a board member of the following entities:

 - Saudi Home Loans Company;

-- Alkhair Capital Saudi Arabia; and
+- Alkhair Capital Saudi Arabia;

-- Bank Alkhair B.S.C. (c).
+- Bank Alkhair B.S.C. (c); and

+- T'azur Company B.S.C. (c).